HewlettPackard/swarm-learning/docs/setup.md

 The Swarm Learning package contains docker container images for each Swarm Learning component.
 The Swarm Learning container images are available in a docker registry as described in section [Pulling docker images](#pull-docker-images).

 The evaluation license for running the Swarm Learning components are available at [My HPE Software Center (MSC)](https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null).
-Use your HPE Passport account to access MSC and download all of these.
+Use your HPE Passport account to access MSC and download evaluation license.

 ## Pulling docker images